anyfruit/anyfruit.github.io/index.md

 ## Introduction
 I'm a senior at [Boston University](https://www.bu.edu/) majoring in Statistics and minoring in Computer Science, I am passionate about using data and technology to drive insights and solutions.
 With a strong foundation in statistical analysis and programming languages such as Python and R, I am well-equipped to tackle complex data-driven problems.

-Currently, I am a research assistant working at the [Motor Development Lab](https://www.bu.edu/motordevlab/), where I am fortunate to be advised by Prof. Simone Gill and his PhD student Chi Whan Choi.
+Currently, I am a research assistant working at the [Motor Development Lab](https://www.bu.edu/motordevlab/), where I am fortunate to be advised by Professor Simone Gill and his PhD student Chi Whan Choi.
 I am also a member of the MOCOVI Research Group led by Dr. Matthew Moore.
 My research interest focus on theoretical statistical analysis and applying statistical and machine learning-related concepts into health-related research topics.

-Beyond research experience, I also had an internship experience as a digital redesign consultant in the Automotive team at PwC Advisory.
+Beyond research experience, I also had an internship experience as a Digital Redesign Consultant in the Automotive team at PwC Advisory.
+You can find my CV [here](https://drive.google.com/file/d/1RYVq79_1_wDPOr8aFPBx0_ZUpgpNinXO/view?usp=sharing).

 ---